cstohlmann/oea-graph-api/readme.md

 ## Module Impact
 This OEA module will leverage the Azure Synapse environment to aid education systems in bringing this data to their own Azure data lake for analysis.
 This includes a pipeline for extracting digital activity from Microsoft 365 and Microsoft Teams, providing a more detailed and accurate representation of students' online activities.
 The example within this module would be used by school administrators and teachers to show:

- - Which people within the system are utilizing Microsoft 365 applications online or via desktop (i.e. Word, Outlook, PowerPoing, Excel, Teams), over a reporting period of 180 days.
+ - Which people within the system are utilizing Microsoft 365 applications online or via desktop (i.e. Word, Outlook, PowerPoint, Excel, Teams), over a reporting period of 180 days.
  - Which people within the system are interacting on Microsoft Teams (i.e. message counts, meetings attended, etc), to give a detailed breakdown of student engagement within Teams, over a reporting period of 180 days.

 To get the example module running, first go to the datasets folder.